 Associate Professor of Voice

 CHERIE CALUDA, soprano, has established herself as a champion interpreter of contemporary works with her beautiful voice and stunning technique.
-As a faculty artist at The Hartt School of the University of Hartford, she has collaborated with numerous composers to perform their works, including Sparrows with Pulitzer Prize-winning Joseph Schwantner and Mr. Tambourine Man with Academy Award-winning John Corigliano.
-Ms. Caluda’s new recording, I dwell in Possibility, was just released in October of 2014.
+As a faculty artist at The Hartt School of the University of Hartford, she has collaborated with numerous composers to perform their works, including Sparrows with Pulitzer Prize-winning Joseph Schwantner and Mr. Tambourine Man: Seven Poems by Bob Dylan with Academy Award-winning John Corigliano.
+Ms. Caluda’s recording, I dwell in Possibility, was released in 2014.
 Through the exquisite settings of Emmy Award-winning John Musto, Hartt’s own Larry Alan Smith and Juliana Hall, she brings the words of American women poets to life.
 The composers are also featured on the piano performing their pieces with her.

 Ms. Caluda holds an Artist Diploma from the Academy of Vocal Arts in Philadelphia.
-She earned a Masters of Music and Certificates in both Voice and Opera from The Eastman School of Music and a Bachelors of Music from Loyola College of Music in New Orleans.
-She was a finalist in the Gulf Coast Region of the Metropolitan Opera National Council Auditions in her final year of undergraduate study.
+Her Masters of Music was obtained from the prestigious Eastman School of Music where she was also awarded Certificates in both voice and opera.
+She received her Bachelors of Music from Loyola College of Music of New Orleans, her native city.
+Ms. Caluda was a finalist in the Gulf Coast Region of the Metropolitan Opera National Council Auditions in her final year of undergraduate study.
 Other awards include the Richard Strauss Award from San Francisco Opera’s Merola Opera program and the Richard F. Gold Career Grant from the Shoshana Foundation.
 Ms. Caluda joined the faculty of The Hartt School in 2001.
 Her students are continuously rewarded with solo opportunities and go on to further their studies at prestigious conservatories.